state()

 finite

-Declaring a state finite guarantees its hierarchical structure by hiding its addSubstate and removeSubstate methods after the state has been constructed.
+Declaring a state finite guarantees its hierarchical structure by disabling its addSubstate and removeSubstate methods after the state has been constructed.

 function Mover () {}